AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 3-Conservation of mass and momentum.md

 In geophysical fluids it is key to be able to compare terms to determine which term is relevant with respect to the other.
 To this end, we take now equation 3.5, and we express it as a function of the material, or substantial derivative, as presented in the previous chapter.

 >[!Warning]
->I skipped the steps used in the derivationo
+>I skipped the steps used in the derivation

 The material derivative of the density is: